vancehenricks/unsolicited-tips/removing-deprecated-feature.md

 ## Opt to have a maximum of 1 approval from other team per PR

 This reduce the time for approval for a PR, lessens the pressure for a reviewer to get it done in a hurry.
-In turn gives more time for the revviewer to spot critical issues in the code.
+In turn gives more time for the reviewer to spot critical issues in the code.